pet00184/flarepred/README.md

 Remember to deactivate the Python virtual environment or just close the terminal being worked in.

+## Updating

+If your local code needs updated because of a change on Github then `git pull` (or `git pull origin main`) should work.

+If local changes have been made to the code that are not tracked or consistent with the newer version on Guthub then perform the following:

+* _If you require the local changes to be saved somewhere before resetting_, make sure to do the following, otherwise proceed to reset your local branch
+  * `git commit -a -m "local branch work"`
+  * `git branch local-work`

+* To force your local coode to be what is on Github then
+  * `git fetch origin`
+  * `git reset --hard origin/main`.

 ## Caveats

 At the minute